-This website is packed with information about Harvard Forest's research, education, events, data, and more.
+This site is packed with info about Harvard Forest's research, education, events, data, & more.
 We've made some handy guides to explore the website from the perspectives of educators, students, field researchers, and land stewards/conservationists.
 Don't see your view?
-Let usknow at hfOutreach@fas.harvard.edu
+Let us know at hfOutreach@fas.harvard.edu

 News & Highlights